jayprojects/ArticleArchiver/README.md

 # ArticleArchiver
-Scrap online news article and create clean achievable object

-This is a library for extracting online news article.
-It parse Title, author, date, body text form given URL
+Given a URL of arbitrary source, Scrap & parse online news article and create an archivable object.
+Classify and tag content of the obtained HTML page in order to extract Title, author, date, body text.

-it was written to work with all website regardless of structures.
+It is written to work with all website regardless of content and structures of the html page.

 Demo
 ===================